Meadow Vole

 Appearance

-The Meadow vole is a rodent with a rounded, stocky body and a blunt nose.
+The Eastern meadow vole has a rounded, stocky body and a blunt nose.
 The size and color of this large vole depend on location.
 Those in southern parts of their range are usually larger, exhibiting darker coloration.
 Overall, the fur of this species is dense and soft with some coarser hairs.
 As compared to other voles, the whiskers of Meadow vole are somewhat inconspicuous, and their fur is considerably finer.
 Young of this species is born hairless, beginning to grow fur at 3 days old.
 Young are identified by darker coloration as well as black feet and tail.

 Distribution